substantiv

 adjectiv

-smooth and unconstrained in movement"a long, smooth stride"
+smooth and unconstrained in movement

 "the fluid motion of a cat"